The 2021 Porter Fleming Literary Competition Award Winners

 1st Place: Karen Wiegman, Atlanta, Georgia; Waving Goodbye to The Amy Rebecca

 2nd Place: Amy Sladky, Edgefield, South Carolina; Round to Erehwon

 3rd Place: Erin Davis, Charleston, South Carolina; Moon Ride

 Pamela Hayward, North Augusta, South Carolina; Jerry Rigged

-Judge: Matthew Neill Null is a novelist (Honey from the Lion) and short story writer.
-A graduate of the Iowa Writers’ Workshop, he is a winner of the O. Henry Award, the Mary McCarthy Prize, and the Joseph Brodksy Rome Prize from the American Academy of Arts and Letters.
-After a two-year residency at the American Academy in Rome, he is on the English Department faculty at Bryant University in Smithfield, Rhode Island, before moving to Selinsgrove, Pennsylvania, where he is an assistant professor, teaching creative writing and literature, at Susquehanna University.
+Judge: Matthew Null, a novelist (Honey from the Lion) and short story writer, is a graduate of the Iowa Writers’ Workshop.
+He is a winner of the O. Henry Award, the Mary McCarthy Prize, and the Joseph Brodksy Rome Prize from the American Academy of Arts and Letters.
+After a residency at the American Academy in Rome, he taught in the English Department at Bryant University in Smithfield, Rhode Island, before moving to Selinsgrove, Pennsylvania, where he is an assistant professor, teaching creative writing and literature, at Susquehanna University.

 Judge: Ellen Hemphill, an award-winning poet and playwright, is an Associate Professor in the Theater Studies Department at Duke University.
 She is also the Artistic Director of Archipelago, a professional theater company in Chapel Hill, North Carolina.

-- 2nd Place: Earth As It Is, by Eric Nelson, Asheville, North Carolina
+2nd Place: Eric Nelson, Asheville, North Carolina; “Baton”

-Judge: Alan Shapiro, a renowned American poet, is the William R. Kenan, Jr. Distinguished Professor of English and Creative Writing at the University of North Carolina at Chapel Hill.
-He is the author of thirteen collections of poetry, including Tantalus in Love, Song and Dance, and Dead Alive and Busy, as well as two memoirs, Vigil and The Last Happy Occasion.
+Judge: Alan Shapiro, a renowned American poet, is the William R. Kenan Distinguished Professor of English and Creative Writing at the University of North Carolina at Chapel Hill.
+He is the author of thirteen collections of poetry, including Tantalus in Love, Song and Dance, Dead Alive and Busy, as well as two memoirs, Vigil and The Last Happy Occasion.